Deportivo Español: Glorious years

-During the following years, Español would be successively relegated until the Primera C in 1972, returning to the upper division when the team proclaimed champion in 1979.
-In 1984 Español promoted to the first division, where the team made its best performance at the top level of Argentine football in the 1985–86 season.
-Español finished 2nd along with Newell's Old Boys, defeating Independiente, San Lorenzo de Almagro, former champion River Plate in the Estadio Monumental and remained unbeaten against Boca Juniors.
+In 1985, Español began its second spell in Primera Division, where it remained for 14 consecutive years.
+During the 1985–86 season Español finished 2nd along with Newell's Old Boys, defeating Independiente, San Lorenzo de Almagro, former champion River Plate in the Estadio Monumental and remained unbeaten against Boca Juniors.
 In the next seasons, Español finished 3rd in 1988–89 season and 2nd in the 1992 Clausura.